 If you ever feel at a loss for what to pray, there’s no better guidebook for petitions to our Heavenly Father than the very book He wrote - the Bible.
-Almost every book in there contains a plea or request, and page after page points to another reason we need a Savior.
-So, when you feel like you just don’t have words, turn first to the Word.
+Almost every book in the Bible contains a plea or request, and page after page points to another reason we need a Savior.
+So, when you feel like you just don’t have words, turn first to Scripture.

-Although we could list hundreds of prayers, we plucked out five of our favorites to show just how filled to the brim the Bible is with ways to call upon our great God.
+Although we could list hundreds of prayers, we plucked out five of our favorite prayers in the Bible to show just how filled to the brim Scripture s with ways to call upon our great God.

 When the author of Chronicles dutifully provides us with a list of Judah’s descendants, he can’t help but stop himself.
 Right in the midst of all these names, he comes to Jabez, a man he wants us to notice, a man of true honor.
 If you’ve ever felt like you’ve caused pain or if you’ve ever wanted to believe that God can do more than you can ask or imagine, this prayer is for you: